onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 when you saturate yourself with distractions and entertainment, you don't leave space for god to speak to you, which happens mostly when you're bored.

 I submit to deepening my understanding - that’s the only way to serve god and come closer to him

-the biggest question is how to ask better questions

 I should be your example - example as a service